 The Days of Remembrance run from the Sunday before Holocaust Remembrance Day (Yom HaShoah) through the following Sunday and are observed by state and local governments, military bases, workplaces, schools, churches, synagogues, and civic centers.

-The Alabama Holocaust Education Center (BHEC) officially commemorates the Holocaust with a community event during the Days of Remembrance.
+The Alabama Holocaust Education Center (AHEC) officially commemorates the Holocaust with a community event during the Days of Remembrance.